 Step 4.
 Find the zip file in the browser folder in your computer and send the file to recipients by email, WhatsApp, Facebook, USB flash drive, mobile HDD, etc.

 Step 5.
 Ask your recipients to log in Google Drive and click "File upload" or "Folder upload" to upload files to Google Drive.

-How to Share from Dropbox to Google Drive Easily with MultCloud
+Share from Dropbox to Google Drive with MultCloud [3 Methods Included]

-As you can see from the above method, the normal way about how to share from Google Drive to Dropbox or from Dropbox to Google Drive is a waste of time and energy both for you and your friends.
-And it will become more troublesome if you are going to share large size of files in this way.
+As you can see from the above method, the normal way about how to share from Google Drive to Dropbox or from Dropbox to Google Drive cloud be troublesome both for you and your friends.
+And it will become more time and energy consuming if you are going to share large size of files.